yft22/sec-gate-oidc/docs/4-running_and_testing.md

 ## Testing formatting

-afb-oidc-ext support 3 builtin formatting options.
+afb-oidc-sgate support 3 builtin formatting options.
 Encoder formatting is enforced for each command within config.json.
 Default encoder is "DOCUMENT" and it cannot not be change at query time.
 Check *oidc-sample-encoders.json* for example.
 If you need the same command with multiple formatting, then your config should duplicate the entry with different uid.

 ## Exposing oidc API as AFB micro-service

-In order to make afb-oidc-ext api accessible from other AFB micro-service you simply export the API with *--ws-server=unix:/path/apiname* as you would do for any other AFB micro-service.
+In order to make afb-oidc-sgate api accessible from other AFB micro-service you simply export the API with *--ws-server=unix:/path/apiname* as you would do for any other AFB micro-service.
 The exposed API may later be imported with *--ws-client==unix:/path/apiname* by any afb-binder that get corresponding privileges. *Note: when exposing an API locally it is a good practice to remove TCP/IP visibility with --no-httpd*

 ```bash
 # note than --ws-server=unix exported API should match with selected config.json